 What’s your opinion on the drop-out culture, boycotting corporate goods, freeganism etc.?

 All of the members of ANCHOR are dedicated to a Vegan Straight edge lifestyle.
 This means that we do not drink alcohol, smoke or do any forms of drugs.
 We recognize animals’ lives as their own and do therefore not consume any form of animal products whatsoever.
 Whether it’s paid for or not does not have any relevance at all to us.
 Freeganism is therefore nothing we believe in or encourage.
 I find it very sad when people turn their backs on positive elements in their lives, such as straight edge or veganism.
 But I guess there aren’t a lot of things I can do about it most of the time.
 Some get into these things for the wrong reasons and it’s sad.

 All of us boycott various products or companies because we don’t agree with their policies or business practices for examples.
 I think the main reason why many of people use this method is because it’s simple and efficient.
 Sometimes you have to be patient though.
 Few things change overnight.

-Speaking about boycotting the corporations and drop-out lifestyle what’s your opinion about vegan/straight edge kids wearing Nike and drinking Coke?
+And what about the vegan/straight edge kids wearing Nike and drinking Coke?